 Investing in real estate has long been a path to wealth.
 However, it’s much easier to initially invest in real estate in lower-cost-of-living areas.
 If you live in San Francisco or New York City, you might want to invest in an up-and-coming area.

-Paula Pant, owner of personal finance blog Afford Anything and resident of Atlanta, Ga., is building wealth with a real estate portfolio.
+Paula Pant, owner of personal finance blog Afford Anything is building wealth with a real estate portfolio.
 Save enough to make a down payment on a rental property with a strong positive cash flow, she said.
 This means that after you pay the bills, there’s money left over to go into your bank account.

 Over time, as you pay off the mortgage, you’ll ultimately own the property outright.
 Pant suggested starting with one property and repeating until you reach $1 million.